SharifCoding/learning-angular/fetch-display/README.md

   return this.http.get('https://jsonplaceholder.typicode.com/posts')
 }
 ```
-The `getUser()` method will provide us with a single user's information, which will accept a userId as a parameter.
-`getPosts()` will fetch some fictional posts for us to get more muscle memory with this process of communicating with services.
+The `getUser()` method will provide us with a single user's information, which will accept a `userId` as a parameter. `getPosts()` will fetch some fictional posts for us (aprocess of communicating with services).
 Visit [/src/app/details/details.component.ts](./src/app/details/details.component.ts):
 ```ts
 import { Component, OnInit } from '@angular/core';
 import { DataService } from '../data.service';